fayndee/fayndee.github.io/techie/blog/_posts/2017-08-09-event-driven-using-aws-infrastructure-design.md

 ## Managed or not Managed

 The answer to this question is not always obvious, given all the solutions available out there.
 Many people nowadays would possibly consider [Apache Kafka](https://kafka.apache.org/), which is a distributed message streaming system, we did give it a try as well.
 However, not every team/company has enough capacity to properly set it up and maintain it over time.
 Especially if you don't have *the system buddy* in your team to support that.
-It didn't take us too much time to realize this and therefore look for a managed service instead.
+It didn't take us too much time to realize this and therefore we looked for a managed service instead.

 This leads us to look at the cloud providers, more precisely AWS, due to its popularity and our company support.
 AWS has several fully managed messaging services: Kinesis Streams being the closest equivalent to Apache Kafka, simpler solutions like SNS and SQS seem also do the job, [especially when you combine the two](http://docs.aws.amazon.com/sns/latest/dg/SNS_Scenarios.html).
-It's nice that AWS gives us alternative choices, only our initial question is still left unanswered by now...
+It's nice that AWS gives us alternative choices, only our initial question is still left unanswered till now...

 ## Keep an eye on the Requirements

-Before we deep dive into specifics of AWS services, it's better to make our mind about *what is exactly required for the event infrastructure*.
+Before we deep dive into specifics of AWS services, it's better to make up our mind about *what is exactly required for the event infrastructure*.
 Without this, we are pretty much blind in making decisions.

 Here are some requirements we came up with our system: